What US airlines that fly the 737 MAX 8 are doing to keep passengers safe

 Southwest -- which includes 34 737 MAX 8s in its fleet -- said in a statement it doesn't plan to change its operational policies or procedures and it remains confident in the safety of its entire fleet.
 "We have been in contact with Boeing and will continue to stay close to the investigation as it progresses," Southwest said in the statement.

 It's very early in the investigation.
-Because the flight data recorders and cockpit voice recorders were only recovered Monday, the two crashes have not been directly linked.
+Because the flight data recorder and cockpit voice recorder were only recovered Monday, the two crashes have not been directly linked.
 There are countless reasons a plane can crash -- including birds flying into engines, a problem with weight balance or pilot error.

 "This is all so premature," said John Gogila -- former National Transportation Safety Board member.
 "What I would offer is a word of caution.
 We need to get the data analyzed first and then decide how to move forward."